mustafa1728/Digital-Image-Filtering-VHDL/README.md

 # Digital-Image-Filtering-VHDL
-A VHDL implementation of a digital image filtering system on FPGAs
+A VHDL description of a digital image filtering system on FPGAs

 ## Problem Statement